render-examples/datadog-agent/README.md

 The URL will look like `datadog-agent-lkyz` with APM available on TCP port `8126` and DogStatsD on UDP port `8125`.

 > You will need to configure your Datadog API key by setting the `DD_API_KEY` environment variable to your private service.

+## Config Files

+Config files are baked into the docker image.
+To add a new config, add the new file into `configs/` matching the datadog file format (e.g. `gunicorn.d/conf.yaml` for gunicorn).
+Then in `Dockerfile` copy the file into the correct Datadog config file path.